Buying A Used Car

 WHAT TO LOOK FOR DURING A VEHICLE INSPECTION

 Before buying a used car, it’s important to inspect it thoroughly.
-Here’s a snapshot of what to check:
+Here’s a practical snapshot of what buyers should check before committing to a used car purchase:

 Confirm the VIN, check servicing is up-to-date, and check for existing finance.